chriszanep/The-Events-Calendar-Shortcode/readme.txt

 include echo do_shortcode("[ecs-list-events]"); in the template where you want the events list to display.

 == Upgrade Notice ==
+= 1.0.12 =
+Add Call to Action attribute
 = 1.0.11 =
 Add Link to Thumbnail
 merge pull request from d4mation -Replaced extracted variables with $atts as using extract was deprecated